Watson1978/motion-deploygate/README.md

 ## Usage

+1. Install the DeployGate command with `curl https://deploygate.com/install.sh | /bin/sh` on Terminal.app.

-1. Download the DeployGate SDK for iOS from https://deploygate.com/docs/ios_sdk and unpack it.
+2. Download the DeployGate SDK for iOS from https://deploygate.com/docs/ios_sdk and unpack it.
 Then, copy `DeployGateSDK.framework` into `vendor` directory of your RubyMotion project.
 Create the `vendor` directory if it does not exist.

-2. Configure the DeployGate SDK in your `Rakefile`.
+3. Configure the DeployGate SDK in your `Rakefile`.
 Set up `user_id`, `api_key`, `user_infomation` and `sdk` variables as following.

 ```ruby
 Motion::Project::App.setup do |app|